andylwilson/ad340/README.md

 # ad340
-Project code for AD340 Android App
+Project code for AD340 - 5210 Android App Development

 To be updated!

-Andy
+Andy W.